AntoineTUE/Moose/README.md

 pip install .
 ```

-Installing `Moose` with additional optional dependencies is described on the documentation page.
+Installing `Moose` with additional optional dependencies is described on the [documentation page on getting started](https://antoinetue.github.io/Moose/get_started/).

 ## Basic usage
 A basic example demonstrating the usage is as follows.